 Enamel pins are all the rage in the fashion world, and entrepreneurs everywhere are figuring out how to capitalize on the business opportunity.
 These tiny metal pins are highly customizable and can come in any design, including alternative illustrations, brand logos, and anything else you can think of.

 Enamel pins are an extension of people’s personalities, giving them the opportunity to customize and decorate denim jackets, backpacks, hats, and more.
-From graphic designers to fashion gurus to major retailers like Urban Outfitters, creatives and pin makers around the world have set out to build successful online businesses by translating their unique designs and creations into enamel lapel pins.
+From graphic designers to fashion gurus to major retailers like Urban Outfitters, creatives and pin makers worldwide have set out to build successful online businesses by translating their unique designs and creations into enamel lapel pins.

 In this article, we’ve put together a comprehensive guide to designing, making, and selling enamel pins to help you learn how to make enamel pins and create your own online accessories powerhouse.
 We’ll also cover how to make our bestselling enamel pin designs.
 Sell enamel pins with our free starter kit!

 At some point in their lives, most people have purchased enamel pins.
 They’re easy-to-use fashion accessories that look great wherever they’re placed.
 Enamel pins were considered small works of art and were sold and marketed as such.
 Most enamel pins cost between $8 and $12 but can go for much more.